-- LU-8 Encourage mixed-uses and urban housing within a five-to-ten-minute walk from the downtown area. - This site is not near downtown Carrollton.
-Accordingly, high-density, mixed uses are probably not appropriate at this location. - LU-9 As conditions change and alternative land uses are considered, stable single-family neighborhoods should be preserved. - Existing single-family developments are to the northwest (Austin Waters), east (Villas at Parker), and south along Plano Parkway (Mustang Park). - LU-10 Infill development that is compatible and complementary with the character of the surrounding neighborhood or area should be encouraged. - While not technically "infill," the subject site is in an area of transition from very low density, semi-rural mixed uses to a more conventional suburban development pattern.
-Development as proposed would be in accordance with longer term changes happening in the immediate area. - LU-14 "Urban" residential development should be concentrated in areas with transit, retail and employment opportunities within easy walking distance. - This site is not near any transit stations.
+LU-8 Encourage mixed-uses and urban housing within a five-to-ten-minute walk from the downtown area.

+This site is not near downtown Carrollton.
+Accordingly, high-density, mixed uses are probably not appropriate at this location.

+LU-9 As conditions change and alternative land uses are considered, stable single-family neighborhoods should be preserved.

+Existing single-family developments are to the north, east, and south along Plano Parkway and proposed to the west at Parker Road and Dozier Road.

+LU-10 Infill development that is compatible and complementary with the character of the surrounding neighborhood or area should be encouraged.

+While not technically "infill," the subject site is in an area of transition from very low density, semi-rural mixed uses to a more conventional suburban development pattern.
+Development as proposed would be in accordance with longer term changes happening in the immediate area.

+LU-14 "Urban" residential development should be concentrated in areas with transit, retail and employment opportunities within easy walking distance.

+This site is not near any transit stations.
 Accordingly, "urban" residential uses are probably not appropriate at this location.